 Pregnancy can bring so much joy to a family.
 However, it can also pose innumerable health risks to the woman and to the baby, as well.
 Pregnancy is many times one of the most awaited events in a woman’s life, especially if the woman has had a hard time trying to conceive.
 This means that when a woman is pregnant taking some precautions for health maintenance is critical.

-Here are some tips to ensure pregnancy health for mother and baby
+Here are 5 tips to ensure pregnancy health for mother and baby

 This one is a myth!
 It is not true that you have to eat for two when pregnant.
 Eating more than the amount of food that is enough for one person will only cause excessive weight gain.
 According to research, a pregnant woman will only need an extra 200 to 300 calories per day.
 And who knows, you might be already eating those extra calories in your pre-pregnancy lifestyle.
 Eating healthy food will do the mother and the baby good.
 Of course, the extra calories should not be coming from junk food.